Chongqing hot pot: Ingredients and preparation

+Culture

 Chongqing hot pot is not only a local delicacy, but also represents Chongqing's food culture.
-When eating the hot pot, families and friends gather together and surround the steaming hot pot, talking with each other, which is warm and harmonious.
-It is the perfect food choice for the traditional Chinese culture of reunion.
+When eating the hot pot, families and friends gather together and surround the steaming hot pot, talking with each other.
+It is a suitable food choice for the traditional Chinese culture of reunion.
 In Chongqing, there were a total of 26,991 hot pot restaurants in 2019.

+Mala hotpot offers a communal cooking experience, where a range of ingredients are prepared in a pot of spicy, numbing broth.
+The broth varies regionally, and ingredients such as meats, tofu and vegetables are commonly included.
+Dipping sauces play a significant role in balancing the intense flavors.
+It is typically enjoyed as a communal dining experience in which diners cook various ingredients in a simmering pot of broth.

+Regional variations

+As mala hotpot spread across Asia, it adapted to local palates and incorporated regional ingredients, resulting in distinct variations: